-Basilica Cistern (Yerebatan), serving a museum now, is one of the most impressive and mystical buildings in Istanbul, as well as one of the most visited sights in Istanbul.
-Neighboring the famous Hagia Sophia Museum, the cistern is situated in the Sultanahmet neighborhood of Fatih district, along the Sultanahmet Sqaure.
+The Basilica Cistern (“Yerebatan” in Turkish, which means “sinking to the ground”), serving a museum now, is one of the most impressive and mystical buildings in Istanbul, as well as one of the most visited sights in Istanbul.
+Neighboring the famous Hagia Sophia Museum, the cistern is located in the Sultanahmet neighborhood of Fatih district, along the Sultanahmet Sqaure.

 The cistern is a very quiet and peaceful place conveyed by the columns through impressive arches.
 The columns, including the legendary Medusa Heads, were compiled from the ancient structures and sculpted of several kinds of marbles.

 Basilica Cistern was built with the order of Emperor Justinianus I and it was used to meet the water needs of the Great Palace, during Byzantium period.
 The water were coming from the Belgrad Forests region, 19 km. away from the cistern via two aqueducts on the water transfer centers.

 Ottoman Empire’s conquest of Istanbul in 1453, by Fatih Sultan Mehmed, the cistern was used for a little while to meet the water need of the gardens of the Topkapi Palace.
 However, Ottomans established their own water facilities or it was believed that it is against the Islamic rules and the cistern was not used thereafter and forgotten.
 The cistern than rediscovered in the years 1544-1550 by P. Gyllius, a Dutch traveler who has came to Istanbul for making researches on Byzantium ruins.
 And after this rediscovery, the cistern has become very famous within the Western countries.